Body odour and sexual attraction: Sex differences

-Body odour enhancement
+Body odor enhancement

-It has been established that women tend to rely more heavily on olfactory cues than males, rating those with pleasant body odour as more attractive than those with less pleasant body odour.
+It has been established that women tend to rely more heavily on olfactory cues than men, rating those with pleasant body odour as more attractive than those with less pleasant body odour.
 Moreover, body odour and sexual attraction can be enhanced using artificial fragrances and dietary habits.
 Whilst males are influenced by body odour during selection, past research has demonstrated a significantly greater reliance on such cues by females.

-A dependence on such olfactory cues has led to the enhancement of male body odour to influence female attraction.
-Past research has shown that men using fragranced antiperspirants in videos were rated as more attractive by women than those in a placebo control condition.
-In addition to this, females gave higher ratings of masculinity than males, particularly in the fragranced condition.
-This provides evidence that females are more attentive to olfactory cues during partner selection.
 Aside from artificial fragrances, researchers have also begun to focus on more natural odour enhancements such as diet quality.
 A recent study aimed to investigate whether a dietary fruit and vegetable intake would influence female mate preferences.
 Its results showed that subjects rated as most pleasant smelling were those with a higher fruit and vegetable intake, suggesting male body odour can be enhanced by diet to appeal to females.

 Both sexes commonly use artificial scents to enhance their perceived sexual appeal.
 Many of these (musk compounds) share a similar chemical profile with naturally produced body chemicals.
 Research has found a significant correlation between an individual's MHC genotype and the ratings they assigned to certain perfumes labelled to use "for self".
 This therefore supports the hypothesis that perfumes can personally enhance body odours that indicate an individual's immunogenetics.

 In animals

 Insects

 Insects use extremely sensitive receptors to detect pheromone signals.
 Each pheromone signal can elicit a distinct response based on the gender and social status of the recipient.
 In insects, sex pheromones can be detected in very minute concentrations in the environment.
 Insect sex pheromones, usually released by the female to lure a male, are vital in the process by which insects locate each other for mating.
-The main purpose of releasing these sex pheromones is to attract a partner from a distance, however the sex pheromones also serve to evoke a courtship response and sexually excite the male prior to copulation.
-Male insects can also release sex pheromones, but this is only for the purpose of sexually exciting the female, making her more receptive to the male's advances.
+The main purpose of releasing these sex pheromones is to attract a partner from a distance; the sex pheromones also serve to evoke a courtship response and sexually excite the male before copulation.
+Male insects can also release sex pheromones, but this is only for sexually exciting the female, making her more receptive to the male's advances.
 Generally, the majority of insects are sensitive and selective to the sex pheromone of their own species.

-Insects make use of two classes of pheromone signals; the pheromones that induce immediate or releaser effects (for example, aggression or mating behaviours) and those that elicit long-lasting or 'primer' effects, such as physiological and hormonal changes.
+Insects make use of two classes of pheromone signals: the pheromones that induce immediate or releaser effects (for example, aggression or mating behaviours) and those that elicit long-lasting or 'primer' effects, such as physiological and hormonal changes.